EZ-Robotics/EZ-Site/projects/2018-11-17-pancake/index.md

 My contributions as team captain went to every aspect of the robot.
 I wrote software for driving autonomously using PID, regulating flywheel velocity with a custom velocity controller, and adding automation while operating to make it easier on the driver.
 I designed stable and low-slop lift joints, a ball indexer that uses no motors, and a flip-out aligner to score caps.

 In VEX teams can create engineering notebooks and can win awards based on those notebooks and an interview process.
-This is the notebook, and effectively build/softtware log, that our team made for this robot.
+This is the notebook, our build/software log, that we made for this robot.
 https://docs.google.com/document/d/1YsQF98x46rvx_f4sj1xKEUWLEZXy9S-LXohFsXjMl4s/edit?usp=sharing
 ![](banner.jpg)

-I made CAD of the robot during the pandemic.
+I made a CAD of the robot during the pandemic.
 ![](pancake_cad.png)